 Injuries and Damages

 E-cigarette explosions have caused a number of serious injuries from facial injuries, burns and broken bones to landing victims in a coma.
 There have been a number of reports in Orange County and elsewhere of e-cigs exploding in a person’s face while in use, catching fire while tucked away in a pocket or just spontaneously ignited when left lying around.
-It is unacceptable for manufacturers to product products and accessories that pose such a significant risk to consumers.
+It is unacceptable for manufacturers to produce products and accessories that pose such a significant risk to consumers.
 We are pleased to note that the government has made the ban of e-cigs from checked baggage permanent.

 If you or a loved one has suffered injuries as the result of a defective e-cigarette or component, an experienced e-cig injury attorney who has handled similar cases can help you better understand your legal rights and options.
 You may be eligible to receive compensation for damages including medical expenses, lost income, hospitalization, permanent injuries such as scarring or disfigurement and pain and suffering.